Statistics

 Birthdays

-John D Collins will be 82 - credited as Talor in Arc of Infinity
+John D Collins was 82 - credited as Talor in Arc of Infinity

 John D. Collins is an English actor, best known for appearing in the BBC sitcom 'Allo 'Allo! in which he played Flt.
 Lt.
 Fairfax, a stranded British airman in occupied France during World War II.